Brynn Saito; Class of 2006

 Brynn Saito is the author of the poetry collection The Palace of Contemplating Departure, winner of the Benjamin Saltman Award from Red Hen Press (2013).
 She also co-authored, with Traci Brimhall, Bright Power, Dark Peace, a chapbook of poetry published by Diode Editions.
 Brynn was born and raised in the Central Valley of California to a Korean American mother and a Japanese American father.
 Her poetry has been anthologized by Helen Vendler and Ishmael Reed; it has also appeared in Virginia Quarterly Review, Hayden’s Ferry Review, Ninth Letter, Pleiades, and Drunken Boat, among other journals.

 Brynn is the recipient of a Kundiman Asian American Poetry Fellowship, the Poets 11 award from the San Francisco Public Library, and the Key West Literary Seminar’s Scotti Merrill Memorial Award.
 She holds degrees from Sarah Lawrence College (MFA, creative writing), New York University (MA, religious studies), and UC Berkeley (BA, philosophy).
-Currently, Brynn lives in the Bay Area and teaches in the Master of Fine Arts programs and the Bachelor of Arts Completion program at California Institute of Integral Studies in San Francisco.
+Currently, Brynn is an assistant professor of Creative Writing in the English Department at California State University, Fresno.